pesumca/pesumca.github.io/_posts/2019-02-03-register-for-prakalpa-2019-mca.md

 Registrations For Prakalpa 2019 Now Open!
 All events below are conducted by the department of MCA, PES University

-**Important Update:** Events schedule has been updates.
+**Important Update:** Events schedule has been updated.
 Please check the table below.

-**Important Notice:** All participants are requested to report at 8:45 pm.
+**Important Notice:** All participants are requested to report at 8:45 am.
 Teams who fail to arrive on time will be disqualified.

 ## Event Schedule